ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 ## Configure Secure Clearnet Connections

-It is insecure to ccnnect your wallet to your server over an unencrypted connection.
+It is insecure to connect your wallet to your server over an unencrypted connection.

 If you only configure your wallet to connect to your server over its I2P or Tor addresses, then you're all set.
 The connection is already encrypted.